Scripter-Coder/Scripter-Coder/Universal/OrionHubDocumentation.md

 IntroText = <string> - Text to show in the intro animation.
 IntroIcon = <string> - URL to the image you want to use in the intro animation.
 Icon = <string> - URL to the image you want displayed on the window.
+Version = <string> - Version text displayed at bottom of window.
 CloseCallback = <function> - Function to execute when the window is closed.
 ]]
 ```